Şehzade Cihangir: Life

 time.
 He wrote poems with the pen name Zarifi, and was also interested in calligraphy.

-In 1539, Cihangir and his elder brother Bayezid were circumcised, and their sister Mihrimah was married to Rüstem Pasha.
-The collective festivities lasted fifteen days.
-In March 1547 Cihangir and his mother travelled to Manisa, visiting his elder Selim, who had been transferred there after Mehmed's death in 1543, and spent a month there.
-In 1548, he accompanied his father to the second Iran expedition.
+Between November 26 and December 8, 1539, a ceremony was held and celebrating circumcision of Cihangir and his elder brother Bayezid.
+The entire city and palace were involved in the elaborate event.
+Representatives from Ferdinand I, Holy Roman Emperor, the French, and the Venetians were present.
+The joyous atmosphere included participation from viziers, governors-general, district governors, palace members, janissaries, scholars, and city residents.
+The occasion also marked the wedding of their sister Mihrimah and Rüstem Pasha.

-Cihangir had health problems, and was a hunchback.
-He did not receive a provincial governorate because his infirmity was seen as a disqualification for rulership and perhaps also because of his need for medical treatment.
-In one of her letters to the sultan while he was on military campaign, his mother wrote of the success of an operation performed on the child's shoulder.
+Cihangir was born with a spinal malformation, necessitating continuous monitoring and treatment.
+As a result, he did not receive a provincial governorate because his infirmity was seen as a disqualification for rulership and perhaps also because of his need for medical treatment.
+In one of his letters to the sultan while he was on military campaign, his mother wrote of the success of an operation performed on the child's shoulder.
 As the youngest child in the family and as a result of his disability, Cihangir was loved and treated exclusively.

-Cihangir was his father's constant companion.
+In March 1547, Cihangir and his mother travelled to Manisa, visiting his older brother Selim, who had been transferred there after Mehmed's death in 1543, and spent a month there.
+In 1548, he accompanied his father to the second Iran expedition.
+He was widely acknowledged as a clever and entertaining conversationalist.
+He was his father's constant companion.
 His father had acknowledged the probability of his elder half-brother Şehzade Mustafa's success.
-However, Cihangir ventured that his physical deformity would allow him to escape the princely fate of fratricide, to which his father responded, "My son, Mustafa will become the sultan and will deprive you all of your lives."
+However, Cihangir ventured that his physical deformity would allow him to escape the princely fate of fratricide, to which his father responded, "My son, Mustafa, will become the sultan and will deprive you all of your lives."